 Thankfully, all of Protect America’s wireless security systems offer easy DIY installation.
 The devices come pre-configured and ready-to-go right out of the box.
 It took us about 20 minutes to set up the base station and mount our door and window sensors around our house.
 No drilling or wiring was necessary, which is standard for do-it-yourself systems across the industry.
 Because let’s be honest, we’re a nation of DIYers, but don’t make us sweat for it!

 Compared to other devices we’ve tested, we found Protect America’s Simon XTi-5 touchscreen control panel to be a little bulky with a much smaller display screen of 3.5 inches.
 We didn’t really like the way it looked mounted on our wall (it jutted out a good bit), so we just placed it on the counter.
 To be honest, we weren’t impressed with the product design, but it did perform great for us.
 We’ll touch more on that in just a bit.

-Note that Protect America’s equipment is offered by Alarm.com, a company that provides equipment to Brinks, Frontpoint, and a number of other brands.5 This collaboration is both good and bad.
+Remember that Protect America is now owned by Brinks, and alarm.com provides the equipment.5 This collaboration is both good and bad.
 We think it’s good because it’s easy to use and high-quality.
 But it’s bad because it lacks the innovative features we like to see.
 Brands like Alder, for instance, make their own equipment and innovate ’til the cows come home.